evmts/tevm-monorepo/docs/src/content/docs/learn/solidity-imports/index.md

 Solidity imports simplify your tevm code via compiling contracts to ABI and bytecode consumable by JavaScript directly in your JavaScript build pipeline.
 Solidity imports are purely optional but highly recomended.

-Note: this guide is out of date and will be updated soon

 ## Requirements

 To support solidity imports the following steps must be taken: